Can You Drink Alcohol With COPD?

 Get the Most out of Your Medication

 Many pain and anxiety drugs become more intoxicating as they mix with alcohol, and that means they can slow your heart rate and breathing to a dangerously low level.
-In order to reap the symptoms relief and long-term benefits of your medication, follow your doctor’s guidelines closely when it comes to diet and lifestyle.
+In order to reap symptom relief and long-term benefits of your medication, follow your doctor’s guidelines closely when it comes to diet and lifestyle.

 Enjoy the Benefits of Alcohol Without the Dangers